 What is the purpose of FASPE?

-The purpose of FASPE is to inform students’ personal and professional lives through a structured program of study that uses the role of their chosen professions in Nazi Germany and the Holocaust as a backdrop for the consideration of contemporary ethical issues.
+The purpose of FASPE is to inform the personal and professional lives of future civic leaders through a structured program of study that uses the role of their chosen professions in Nazi Germany and the Holocaust as a backdrop for the consideration of contemporary ethical issues.

 Who is FASPE for?

-2013 application-based programs are for medical, law, seminary, and journalism students.
-The tentative dates for FASPE Law and FASPE Journalism are May 26 – June 6, 2013.
-The tentative dates for FASPE Medical and FASPE Seminary are June 16 – June 27, 2013.
+2014 application-based programs are for designed for those interested in careers in medicine, law, journalism, and as religious leaders.
+The tentative dates for FASPE Law and FASPE Journalism are May 25 – June 5, 2014.
+The tentative dates for FASPE Medical and FASPE Seminary are June 15 – June 26, 2014.

 How long is the FASPE program?